-Acies Acquisition Corp. was founded by James Murren, former Chairman and CEO of MGM Resorts International; Andrew Pascal, Founder and CEO of PlayStudios; Edward King, former Managing Director and Global Head of Gaming at Morgan Stanley; and Dan Fetters, former Managing Director and Head of Western Region M&A at Morgan Stanley.
+Acies Acquisition Corp.'s management team comprises James Murren, former Chairman and CEO of MGM Resorts International; Edward King, former Managing Director and Global Head of Gaming at Morgan Stanley; Dan Fetters, former Managing Director and Head of Western Region M&A at Morgan Stanley; and Chris Grove, partner at Eilers & Krejcik Gaming.
 We believe our management team is well-positioned to identify and evaluate targets across the experiential entertainment ecosystem given its extensive experience operating and growing businesses and broad network of relationships.